scarletstudio/transithealth/docs/pages/new_endpoint.md

 Before you add a new endpoint, make sure you have the necessary data.
 See [this guide](new_dataset.md) for instructions on how to add new datasets in the offline pipeline.

-The first time you add a new endpoint, we recommend you do it over two separate pull requests (PRs):
+The first time you add a new endpoint, we recommend you do it over three separate pull requests (PRs):

 - PR#1 to implement logic with unit tests
 - PR#2 to add the logic to the API
+- PR#3 to add the metric to the app

 This makes it easier for your reviewer to follow the changes you are making.
 In the future, or if you feel the changes make more sense together, you can do all or some of those steps in a single pull request.